 IEP—Stands for Individualized Education Program.
 This is the plan, written by the ARD Committee, that guides the education for a child with disabilities.

 IFSP—Stands for Individualized Family Service Plan.
 This is the plan, written by the IFSP team, that guides services and supports for infants and toddlers and their families.

 LRE—Stands for Least Restrictive Environment.
 This describes a setting where a child with disabilities can be with peers who do not have disabilities and still accomplish his IEP goals.

 PLAAFP—Stands for Present Level of Academic Achievement and Functional Performance.
 This is a statement of a child’s current skills, abilities and needs.
 It is used to develop the IEP.
 One way to think of it is that the PLAAFP is where your child is now, and the IEP annual goals describe where you hope your child will be in a year.

-PPCD—Stands for Preschool Program for Children with Disabilities.
+ECSE—Stands for Early Childhood Special Education.
 This is a key program providing educational and developmental assistance (and possibly other services) for children with disabilities from the ages of 3 through 5.